cmboling/doodly-doofest/workshop.md

         )
     select f, "This function should be using jwt.SigningMethodHMAC"
     ```
-1. Add the query to the CodeQL configuration file `.github/codeql/codeql-config.yml`
+3. Add the query to the CodeQL configuration file `.github/codeql/codeql-config.yml`

     **Hint** The `uses` key accepts repository relative paths.

-1. After the code scanning action has completed are there new security results?
+4. After the code scanning action has completed, are there new security results?

 ## Additional References

 ### Code scanning API
-Code scanning has a REST api that can be used to retrieve information or modify existing information.
+The code scanning REST API can be used to retrieve information or modify existing information.
 Explore the options [here](https://docs.github.com/en/free-pro-team@latest/rest/reference/code-scanning).

 ### Automating Dependabot

-For the Dependabot service we have both REST and GraphQL endpoints that allow us to configure aspects and retrieve information.
+For the Dependabot service, we have both REST and GraphQL endpoints that allow us to configure aspects and retrieve information.
 This can both be used for managing individual repositories at scale or export vulnerability information into other systems used to manage this information in your organization.

 **Note** The REST API signals a `404` when you client isn't properly authenticated to limit disclosure of private repositories as outlined [here](https://docs.github.com/en/free-pro-team@latest/rest/overview/troubleshooting#why-am-i-getting-a-404-error-on-a-repository-that-exists).
 This is the same status code that is returned if features are not enabled.